Policies, procedures and guidance

 On this page you will find the Children’s MARS Policies and Procedures.

-Working Together 2018 provides statutory guidance on inter-agency working and outlines how agencies should respond individually and collectively to concerns related to safeguarding and promoting the welfare of children.
+Working Together 2023 provides statutory guidance on multi-agency working and outlines how agencies should respond individually and collectively to concerns relating to the helping, protecting and promoting the welfare of children.

 Individual agency procedures must be compliant with the statutory Working Together guidance